top of page

 - Personal interests include traveling, participating in marathons and triathlons, cooking, skiing, boating, hiking and pretty much anything outdoors

 We are confident that her leadership at CPMG will benefit all of us and help make CPMG the best primary care office in the county, if not the state.
-Starting in July, Dr L will be seeing patients the majority of the days at CPMG and we cannot wait for you all to get to know her and share her passion for complete health.
+Dr LaDuca is seeing patients the majority of the days at CPMG and we cannot wait for you all to get to know her and share her passion for complete health.

 MEDICAL TRAINING